-Kpop idols and Korean actors work in a country that is HIGHLY judgmental of image.
-For example, first impressions, which are often physical, are also often everything.
-So, it would be bad for their career to damage their image by dating– period, let alone dating or marrying a non-Korean girl in what is still a very homogenous country.
+All that being said, Kpop idols and Korean actors work in a country that is HIGHLY judgmental of image.
+First impressions, which are often physical, are also often everything.
+So, it would be bad for their career to damage their image by dating– period, let alone dating or marrying a non-Korean girl in what is still a very homogeneous country.

 So, girls– women, it’s good to have ideals, even physical ones, but if you meet your dream guy in person– be he a Kpop idol or a Korean actor, you will quickly find out that he is just that– a person, like you, but different from you.